June 13, 2021

 Once you’ve narrowed down your list of likely partners, dedicate some time to discussing branding opportunities in all elements of your virtual event, and do some careful comparison.
 The way that your event is visually presented counts for so much when you’re restricted from some of the theatre and spectacle that a live event can lean on – make sure it forms a large part of your decision-making processes.

 3. What kind of support package can I expect, and how will time zones impact this?

-Typical when signing up to your platform of choice they will provide a support package or team as part of your agreement.
-These are not all created equal, and so we strongly recommend a thorough discussion to outline expectations in advance.
+Typically when signing up for your platform of choice, they will provide a support package or team as part of your agreement.
+These are not all created equal, so we strongly recommend a thorough discussion to outline expectations in advance.

 Think about what kind of support you might require.
 This will depend on a range of factors specific to your event, including its complexity and the level of experience (or anxiety!) you might have with regard to the technicalities involved.

 The virtual nature of these events means that you could select software created and run by teams anywhere in the world.
 Keep in mind how this might affect the support you receive, especially with regard to time zone differences.
 This is an important factor not just for event day, but also in the run-up and planning stages.

 If you think you’ll need fast answers and are keen on having help on hand instantly, be sure to work with a team that can provide support within your timezone, or that offers 24/7 live support.